 Edward A. Snyder is the William S. Beinecke Professor of Economics and Management at the Yale School of Management.
 His research and teaching are focused on industrial organization, antitrust economics, law and economics, and financial institutions.
 He teaches Economic Analysis of High-Tech Industries, a course that applies industrial organization concepts and valuation frameworks to high-tech industries in China, EU, and US.
 The course analyzes to what extent various companies are dominant, patterns of vertical integration by platform companies, the advance of 5G, and the potential implications of a so-called “splinternet”.

-During his tenure at Yale, the school developed the first global network of top business schools, introduced its Master of Advanced Management degree for graduates of the Global Network for Advanced Management, and forged yet stronger programmatic relationships with other Yale professional schools.
+Snyder served as dean of the school from 2011 to 2019.
+During his tenure as dean, the school developed the first global network of top business schools, introduced its Master of Advanced Management degree for graduates of the Global Network for Advanced Management, introduced its Master of Management Studies degree with tracks in Asset Management, Systematic Risk, and Global Business and Society, built-out its MBA for Executives program, built-out its entrepreneurship program, and developed an innovative set of Executive Education offerings.